 Figure 1 is a Preferred Reporting Items for Systematic Reviews and Meta-Analysis (PRISMA) flow diagram detailing our screening process .

-addresses the disease groupings in more detail by looking at the disease conditions that fall within each grouping.
+ICF classification: in addition to the ICF categories, we identified other themes that became apparent during this analysis. addresses the disease groupings in more detail by looking at the disease conditions that fall within each grouping.
 The ICF Activity and Participation Restrictions, ICF Environmental Factors, and additional common themes that were mentioned at least once are plotted in Table 2 (not weighted).

 Figure 2 quantifies the number of studies that addressed each of the ICF categories and additional common themes.
 Among ICF Activity and Participation Restrictions, work and employment was the highest reported category (19 studies), followed by intimate relationships (14 studies), and looking after one's health (8 studies).
 Among ICF Environmental Factors, societal attitudes was the highest reported category (21 studies), followed by health services, systems and policies (14 studies) and support and relationships (11 studies).
 Among other common themes, knowledge and awareness was the highest reported category (22 studies), closely followed by traditional beliefs (20 studies) and financial barriers (9 studies).

 Non-Communicable Diseases and Conditions